The Sports Law Review: Sweden

 iii Contractual provisions for exploitation of rights

 The sports industry is massive and fast-growing, both abroad and in Sweden.
 As a general rule, Swedish law does not require that any mandatory statutory provisions are to be incorporated into commercial agreements regarding the exploitation of sport-related rights or apply under such contracts.
 As mentioned in Section IV.i, sport events will usually require several different agreements, such as broadcasting, sponsorship, ticketing and merchandising contracts.
 Sometimes these contracts can be very short and simple, depending on the size of the sport event and the extent and value of the commercial rights packages offered to, for instance, a sponsor.
 However, large-scale sport events usually include a complex collection of rights and obligations, and the contracts tend to be comprehensive and detailed.
-Key deal terms for these contracts will usually be the term and duration of the contract, the territory in which the sponsor can exploit the sponsorship rights, the nature and scope of the sponsor's rights (such as exclusive or non-exclusive rights to naming and title rights, official supplier rights, advertising rights or presentation rights), the use of trademarks or logos, and the remuneration to be paid for the rights and warranties from the parties (e.g., that the event organiser owns or controls all rights in and to the sports event).
+Key deal terms for these contracts will usually be the term and duration of the contract, the territory in which the sponsor can exploit the sponsorship rights, the nature and scope of the sponsor's rights (such as exclusive or non-exclusive rights to naming and title rights, official supplier rights, advertising rights or presentation rights), the use of trademarks or logos, the financial arrangements and the warranties from the parties (e.g., that the event organiser owns or controls all rights in and to the sports event).

 Professional sports and labour law